agileware/civicrm-end-user-guide/docs/contributions/soft-credits.md

-# Soft credits
+# Soft Credits

-Soft credits are a familiar concept to many fundraisers, and are useful for a better understanding of the sources of contributions received by your organisation.
+Soft Credits are a familiar concept to many fundraisers, and are useful for a better understanding of the sources of contributions received by your organisation.
 They allow you to assign credit for a donation to one or more people who are not the donor.

 ## Soft Credit Types

-CiviCRM's soft crediting allows users to assign soft credit types to contributions.
-Assigning an appropriate reserved or custom soft credit type enables administrators to properly attribute contributions received through one or more charitable contribution types (such as Donor Advised Funds, Scholarships, Family Bequests, etc) whether solicited (P2P) or not.
+CiviCRM's soft crediting allows users to assign Soft Credit Types to contributions.
+Assigning an appropriate reserved or custom Soft Credit Type enables administrators to properly attribute contributions received through one or more charitable contribution types (such as Donor Advised Funds, Scholarships, Family Bequests, etc) whether solicited (P2P) or not.

-CiviCRM uses the following reserved soft credit types:
+CiviCRM uses the following reserved Soft Credit Types:

 -   In Honor of
 -   In Memory of